Customer support is one of the biggest factors that can impact your business’ success.

 1. Customer support is just another unnecessary expense.

-It’s surprising how many business people still view customer support as a hassle, like it’s just another add-on that drains resources and generates zero revenue.
+It’s surprising how many businesses are not customer-centric and still view customer support as a hassle.
+They see their help desk as just another add-on that drains resources and generates zero revenue.

-And while it’s true that customer support doesn’t generate any direct revenue, the long-term payoff of better customer retention, positive word-of-mouth, and in-depth customer feedback makes the investment more than worth it.
+And while it’s true that customer support doesn’t generate any direct revenue, the long-term payoffs are big.
+They range from better customer retention to positive word of mouth and a knowledge of when to improve your Net Promoter Score thanks to in-depth customer feedback.
+All of that makes the investment more than worth it.

 2. Customer support exists in a vacuum.

-The more you can share ideas and team knowledge freely with each other, the easier it is for everyone to recognize opportunities to do things better.
+The more you can share ideas and team knowledge freely with one another, the easier it is for everyone to recognize opportunities to do things better.

 We’ve already seen how customer support and product development teams can work together to bring about better results, and the same is true when it comes to collaboration with teams like sales and marketing.

 And don’t forget, outsourced and siloed customer support teams sometimes have trouble conveying customer pain points to the rest of the business.
-This leaves the customers frustrated that the same issues keep cropping up and turns the support team into an group of disempowered serial-apologizers.
+This leaves the customers frustrated that the same technical issues keep cropping up and turns the support team into a group of disempowered serial-apologizers.

 3. Live customer support agents aren’t needed for most inquiries.